labelinsight/redux-module/README.md

 }
 ```

-**redux-think**
+**redux-thunk**

 There is absolutely nothing special to do with thunks, since thunks don't make
 use of action types.
 One thing you _can_ do to for the sake of code organization
-is add your thunks to the `ReduxModule#creators` object so you have to worry
+is add your thunks to the `ReduxModule#creators` object so you don't have to
-about managing imports/exports:
+worry about managing imports/exports:

 ```js
 // app.js